 Link to the story of the historical marker for the Water Pageant.
 Be sure to read the text of the marker and submit photos of yourself with the marker to that site.
 Submit your own photos or memories of the pageant to this website.

-History of Mirror Pond
+History and Future of Mirror Pond

 There is an ongoing debate about the silt in the river and about removing the Newport Dam.

 Over the past decade in and near Bend, Oregon, fish passage was added to dams and one dam was removed entirely.
 But there’s one exception: PacifiCorp’s Bend hydro dam (Newport Dam) near downtown Bend.
 From Wickiup dam near the headwaters to reservoir Lake Billy Chinook 90 miles away, the Bend hydro project is the only dam lacking fish passage.
 Historically, the dam had a fish ladder, but PacifiCorp removed it.
+This leaves the Newport Dam as an obstacle to the fish passage, a serious environmental problem.

 As it stands today, any upgrades to the Newport Dam would likely include the requirement for a fish passage—but for now, there are no legal or regulatory triggers that compel Pacific Power to make any changes at the dam.
 Its permits from the Federal Energy Regulatory Commission are in place.
 The dam’s sale is no longer imminent, and no Endangered Species Act threats appear on the horizon, either.